KaranShah197/WSD-Project_01/README.md

 * created the changes

 **Merge** is to put two branches (two version) together.
 It is used to merge a pull request into the upstream branch when work is completed.
 Anyone with push access to the repository can complete the merge.

+**Checkout** is used to navigate between branches created by git branch.
+Checking out a branch updates the files in the working directory to match the version stored in that branch and it tells Git to record all new commits on that branch.